 Getting Started: A Simple Step-by-Step Guide

-- Initial Clean: Before your first use, run a cleaning cycle or wash the interior, ice basket, and scoop with mild soap and water.
+- Initial Clean: Before first use, run a cleaning cycle or wash the interior, ice basket, and scoop with mild soap and water.

 The Cleaning Routine You Can’t Skip

-- Remove the ice basket and wash it.
+- Remove and wash the ice basket.

 What To Do When Your NewAir Ice Maker Acts Up?